 - Contact the Police.
 They will help you trace down your stolen vehicle with the information you provide.

-3. Use GPS Device to Locate Your Stolen Car
+3. Use GPS Device to Track Your Stolen Car

 If you’ve installed a GPS tracking system, like OnStar, LoJack, etc. to your vehicle, the company of the tracker can help you determine the location of your stolen car, and even shut it down.